Olical/Heir/README.md

 When testing in the more modern browsers, not Internet Explorer basically, I run it through the very early versions, some midrange versions and the very latest ones too.
 I don't just do the latest version.

 Heir will always be tested and working perfectly in all of them before a release.
 I will not release anything I think is riddled with bugs.
-However, if you do spot one, please [submit it as an issue](https://github.com/Wolfy87/Heir/issues) and I will get right on it.
+However, if you do spot one, please [submit it as an issue][issues] and I will get right on it.

 ## License (MIT)